CharlesGueunet/vimmic/README.md

 --------------

 You may need to Update your `.vimrc.preconf` and `.vimrc.postconf`.
-Adding and removing plugins use a new syntax.
+Adding and removing plugins use a new syntax described in the help.

 __Install__
 -----------